Performing Access Reviews

 Available Actions

-In the Actions column, three icon-based options appear for each user record:
+In the Actions column, three icon-based options appear for each record:

 - Approve